brainstormforce/timeline-for-beaver-builder/readme.txt

 == Changelog ==

+= 1.1.0 =
+* New: Beaver Themer support for field connections.

 = 1.0.1 =
 * New option for Date / Content Area for more timeline design possibility.
 * New customization option for timeline section design.